openvinotoolkit/openvino_tensorflow/README.md

 Intel<sup>®</sup> OpenVINO™ Add-on for TensorFlow package built with ABI=0 is compatible with PyPi TensorFlow package 2.2.2.
 This OpenVINO TensorFlow Add-on package comes with prebuilt libraries of OpenVINO version 2021.2.
 The users do not have to install OpenVINO separately.
 This package supports Intel CPUs, Intel integrated GPUs and Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs).

-Users can use TensorFlow 2.2.2 from PyPi (<code>pip install -U tensorflow==2.2.2</code>) However, TensorFlow 2.2.2 package from PyPi does not have the latest security patches.
+Users can use TensorFlow 2.2.2 from PyPi (pip install -U tensorflow==2.2.2).
+However, TensorFlow 2.2.2 package from PyPi does not have the latest security patches.
 We provide a ready-to-use TensorFlow package built with security patches using CXX11_ABI=0 and recommend users to use it to avoid any security issues.

 Below are the steps needed to use the packages built with CXX11_ABI=0:

 1. Ensure the following pip version is being used:

-        <code>pip install --upgrade pip==21.0.1</code>
+        pip install --upgrade pip==21.0.1

 2. Install TensorFlow:

-        <code>pip install -U tensorflow==2.2.2</code>
+        pip install -U tensorflow==2.2.2

                     (or)

-        <code>pip install -U tensorflow-custom-abi0==2.2.2</code> (Recommended for security patches)
+        pip install -U tensorflow-custom-abi0==2.2.2 (Recommended for security patches)

 3. Install `openvino-tensorflow-addon`:

-        <code>pip install -U openvino-tensorflow-addon-abi0</code>
+        pip install -U openvino-tensorflow-addon-abi0

 #### Package built with CXX11_ABI=1